[ Printer Friendly Version ] [ Report Abuse ]

 A few minutes later, Albus was glad to see Wren come down the stairs, still pale, but a lot calmer.
 He opened his mouth to tell her so, but suddenly all the second-guessing slammed back into him.

+She'd truly had an awful time of it with the moving and her Gran's condition.
 Maybe she wasn’t ready.
 Maybe she wanted to be alone.
 Maybe she wasn't interested in him, and he was just spinning his wheels and heading for a fall.
 He tried to picture his remaining two years at Hogwarts School of Witchcraft and Wizardry, with Wren never talking to him again, ignoring him in the halls and sitting as far away from him in class as she could.
 The nightmare inside his mind expanded, leading to schisms between their friends and being taunted in the Great Hall by the entire House of Gryffindor.